joseeden/All-Things-Docker-and-Kubernetes/lab55_EKS_Kubernetes_Dashboard/README.md

 ![](../Images/lab55kdbcurrentdeploymentsdisplay.png)

-We can also scale and edit the deployments by clicking th three vertical dots at the right.
+We can also scale and edit the deployments by clicking the three vertical dots at the right.

 ![](../Images/lab55kdbscaledeplyandedityamlfiles.png)